About the Moonbeam Grants Program

 The Grant Application Process

-Grant applications are classified into three levels that generally correspond to the amount requested and the size of the work outlined in the application.
+Grant applications are classified into two levels that generally correspond to the amount requested and the size of the work outlined in the application.
 Members of the community will participate in the determination of who receives a grant.

 2. Initial Screening